 Letting winter debris pile up is like trying to run a race with weights on your ankles.
 You’re just making it harder for your lawn to perform its best.
 A good spring clean-up removes those weights and lets your grass thrive.

-First things first, you’ll probably notice a bunch of branches and twigs scattered around.
-These can be from winter storms or just old, dead bits that finally gave up.
+First things first, you’ll probably notice a bunch of branches and twigs scattered around, left behind by winter storms or old, dead bits that finally gave up.
 Collecting fallen branches and storm debris is a critical first step in restoring both safety and curb appeal, something our team handles efficiently with professional equipment.
-They’re not just unsightly; they can actually block sunlight and air from reaching your grass, which is exactly what you don’t want when things are trying to wake up.
-It’s also a good idea to check for any larger fallen limbs that might have broken off trees.
-Safety first, right?
-You don’t want anyone tripping over them.
+They’re not just unsightly; they can block sunlight and air from reaching your grass, which is exactly what you don’t want when things are trying to wake up.
+It’s also a good idea to check for larger fallen limbs that might have broken off trees — safety first.

 If you didn’t get to all the leaves in the fall, or if more have piled up, now’s the time to deal with them.
 A thick layer of wet leaves is a prime spot for mold and other fungal issues to start brewing.
-You might also have a layer of thatch – that’s the dead grass and organic stuff that builds up between your green blades and the soil.
+You might also have a layer of thatch — the dead grass and organic material that builds up between your green blades and the soil.
 Too much thatch can choke your lawn.
 Professional dethatching and spring raking help lift matted grass without damaging delicate turf, ensuring proper airflow and preventing early-season lawn disease.
-Don’t go at it like you’re trying to win a power-raking competition; your grass is still a bit delicate this early in the season.
-Focus on the areas that look particularly flat or damp.
+Focus on the areas that look particularly flat or damp rather than power-raking the whole yard, since your grass is still delicate this early in the season.

 Did you have any decorative plants or items out in the yard over winter?
-Now’s the time to clear those out too.
-Think old annuals that didn’t make it, dried-out ornamental grasses, or any holiday decorations that might have survived the elements.
-Removing this dead plant material not only tidies things up but also prevents potential disease spread and makes way for the new growth that’s eager to pop up.
-It’s all about giving your lawn a clean slate to work with.
-You can find some great tips on proper yard waste disposal if you’re unsure what to do with it all.
+Now’s the time to clear those out too — old annuals that didn’t make it, dried-out ornamental grasses, or any holiday decorations that might have survived the elements.
+Removing this dead plant material not only tidies things up but also prevents potential disease spread and makes way for new growth.
+If you’re unsure what to do with everything you clear out, our lawn maintenance team can also handle yard waste disposal as part of your cleanup service.

 Addressing Specific Winter Lawn Damage